erickcastrillo/Diquis/README.md

 ## 🎯 Overview

-La Cantera is a modern football academy management system built with Rails 8.0+ API-only architecture.
+Diquis is a modern football academy management system built with Rails 8.0+ API-only architecture.
 It implements **Vertical Slice Architecture** with complete multi-tenant isolation, allowing multiple academies to operate independently within a single application.